Own website for artists and other creative: Why it is so important

 How do I write an artist biography?

-F. artist declaration / artist statement
+F. Artist declaration / artist statement

 In the following video you can find out how you write an artist statement (unfortunately only in English):

-G. Contact Us Information
+G. Contact information

 3.2.
 The structure-this is how you organize your artist website